Colour of right

+Examples

 Bram's friend lets him use his van to go to a party later that night.
 Neither Bram nor the van return the next day.
 Bram comes back five days later after using the van to go on a camping trip.
 Bram's friend goes to court for theft.
 He argues that he thought that he had the right to use the van for the camping trip because he was allowed to use the van to go the party.

 Susan’s car is stolen from her driveway.
 Some days later, Susan sees an advertisement for someone selling her exact car which had been stolen.
 She approaches the seller by deceptively acting as an interested buyer.
 Susan then asks for a test drive and proceeds to drive away with the car, not returning nor paying the seller for the car on the grounds that she is the rightful owner.